sjdaniels/coldbox-module-tineye/README.md

-# coldbox-module-tineye
+# TinEye ColdBox Module
-ColdBox module for using the TinEye photo search API.
+ColdBox module for using the TinEye photo search API. www.tineye.com